 The percent of entering kindergarten students screened as “ready” based on a common definition of kindergarten readiness shared countywide.

-- Using the revised screening, 56% of entering Kindergarten students were screened as “ready” in all three domains measured – academic, language and socio-emotional.
+- 54% of entering Kindergarten students in 2013 were screened as “ready” in all three domains (academic, language and socio-emotional), down from 56%.

 What we’re doing to achieve our goals

-- The 2012 kindergarten-readiness screening was revised to improve the quality of data collected regarding children’s care and educational experiences prior to entering school.
+- Continuing to collect information regarding children’s care and educational experiences prior to entering school.

-- Continuing to create awareness around the contribution of high quality early care and learning programs to a child’s readiness for school.
+- Continuing to create awareness around the contribution of high quality early care and education programs to a child’s preparedness for school.